argosatcore/Deb_Dots/README.md

 - **Keyboard layout set to Latin American:** Unless you need to type Spanish accents, you might want to take a look at Sway's config file and chage the keyboard layout to your preferred one.
 - **Gapless single client:** If there is only one client on a given workspace, gaps and borders will be disabled.
 As soon as another client is launched on the same workspace, gaps and borders will be activated.

-## Stuff referenced by these configs
+## Programs referenced by these configs
 All of which are `apt install`able on Debian Sid:

 | Program         | Descripton                                                                           |